-- Check in with a guide at the welcome desk of the Cordia Harrington Center for Excellence (CORD).
+- Check in at the welcome desk of the Cordia Harrington Center for Excellence (CORD).

-- Have a seat on one of the yellow couches ouside of the Boyer Center for Student Services (to the left when facing the welcome desk after walking in the front doors).
+- Have a seat on one of the yellow couches outside of the Boyer Center for Student Services (to the left when facing the welcome desk after walking in the front doors).

 - Your advisor will come out to greet you when they are ready to begin your appointment.